16+ Soil Facts You Won’t Believe Exist! (Free Printables)

-Our life support system is composed of soil, also known as earth.
+Soil, also known as earth, is our life support system.
 It combines essential components such as organic matter, minerals, living organisms, gases, and water vital for healthy plant growth, human nutrition, and the Earth’s climate regulation.

 With soil, human life is manageable as it is one of the most notable elements of the earth’s ecosystem.

 Healthy and productive soil is crucial for environmental sustainability and a healthier world.
-Hence, it is crucial to rebuild soil health, given the rapid deterioration of soil worldwide.
+Given the rapid deterioration of soil worldwide, it is crucial to rebuild soil health.

 Soil Used In Food Production

-Agriculture relies heavily on fertile soils as it creates an ideal environment for plant growth by providing dissolved minerals and regulating temperature fluctuations.
+Agriculture relies heavily on fertile soils, which create an ideal environment for plant growth by providing dissolved minerals and regulating temperature fluctuations.

 The importance of soil in food production cannot be overstated, as over ten thousand species of plants globally require it to survive.

-Within the soil, a myriad of microscopic and larger organisms work together to transform dead and decaying matter into vital nutrients such as nitrogen, phosphorous, and potassium, which ultimately enhances the structure of the soil, leading to better food and biomass production.
+Within the soil, a myriad of microscopic and larger organisms work together to transform dead and decaying matter into vital nutrients such as nitrogen, phosphorous, and potassium.

 Soil serves as a crucial habitat for diverse biological beings, acting as a reservoir for genetic diversity.